Cyberfair Thoughts

 what we want and what we desire, for the sake of those we love

-.
+and care for.
 Other than those, it also exhibits the weight of

 trust in different relationships--such as friendship.